ARUMANDESU/QA_Notes_CRUD/README.md

 # Smoke testing
 Smoke testing checks the basic functionality of your application to ensure it runs without critical errors.
 Smoke test runs before more extensive testing.
+---
+I think that smoke test is not necessary for this crud app, no where to place.
+Because smoke testing checks the basic functionality of your application to ensure it runs without critical errors.